JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_06/lecture.md

     x + 1
 end
 ```
 All of these snippets are examples of the quoted code going forward.
 But only `:(1 + x)` and the quote block produce objects of type `Expr`.
 The wide range of types produced by quoting code is a bit confusing and it can on one side complicate the meta-programming, and on the other-side simplify it as one can utilize multiple dispatch.
 An interesting return type is the `QuoteNode`, which allows to insert piece of code which should contain elements that should not be interpolated.
-Most of the time, quoting returns `Expr`essions, which is the output of Julia's parser.
+Most of the time, quoting returns `Expr`essions.

 ## Expressions
 Abstract Syntax Tree, the output of Julia's parser, is expressed using Julia's own datastructures, which means that you can freely manipulate it (and constructed) from the language itself.
 This property is called **homoiconicity**.
 Julia's compiler allows you to intercept compilation just after it has parsed the source code, but before we will take advantage of it, we will spent time with just AST and how it is constructed.